 Now let us see the practical descriptions of mindfulness in different ways so that its meaning becomes clearer and clearer.

 1. Mindfulness involves seeing things as they really are, not as one would like them to be.
 You just perceive without adding or subtracting anything.
 You try keeping it “mere observation” and “bare observation”.
 You train to see all thoughts or feelings without judgment or evaluation.

 2. It is an impartial watchfulness without prejudice or bias.
 You merely perceive and take note.
-You don’t cling to good mental states and don’t avoid the bad states.
+You don’t cling to good mental states and don’t try to push away the bad ones.
 You train not to form opinions or ideas.
 You don’t play favorites.
-You register just like a camera!
+You merely register like a camera!

 3. Mindfulness is developing present-centeredness.
 It is the observation of what is happening right here and right now.
 It is riding the ever-flowing wave of time and staying in the present moment and watching everything from there.
 It is staying clear of the memories of the past or ideations of the future – no ruminating, no dreaming and no imagination.

 4. Mindfulness is being ever ready to observe whatever comes up in the present moment in whatever form.
 It also involves letting go of the present moment as it turns past.
 Thus, it is observing and letting go simultaneously without break (continuously).
 It is a wakeful experience of life, an alert but detached participation in the ongoing process of living.